-- A. Grounding at Substations shall conform to New York City Building Code (NYCBC) and National Electrical Safety Code (NESC). - B. Grounding loop shall be provided around substation building or any structure with maximum resistance 5 Ohm.
-Grounding loop shall be 500 kcmil copper cable. - C. Major equipment, such as switchgear, transformers, motor control centers, and control panels shall have integral ground buses connected to the building ground grid at two diagonally opposite locations. - D. Grounding calculations shall be submitted to the Port Authority for approval - E. Ground rods shall be copper bonded steel, 3/4-inch diameter and 10 ft. long - F. Grounding test well shall be provided. - G. Ground cables shall be soft-drawn copper, class "B" stranding, and connected to the ground rods by exothermic welds only. - H. All bare ground cables run above grade, regardless of size, shall be installed in rigid galvanized steel conduit in order to protect them from physical damage. - I. Grounds from separate equipment shall individually terminate on a ground bus.
-They shall not be connected together or daisy chained to the ground bus. - J. Electrical panelboards, motors, and other equipment shall be grounded utilizing an insulated ground wire connected in accordance with the manufacturer's recommendations. - K. All conduits shall contain an insulated ground wire bonded to all enclosures and sized in accordance with the requirements from NEC or as shown on contract drawings. - L. All clamps, connectors, and other hardware used with the grounding system shall be made of copper. - M. Ground-fault protection shall be provided for all receptacles and equipment, where required by NEC and where located near sinks or running water.
+- A. Grounding at Substations shall conform to New York City Building Code (NYCBC) and National Electrical Safety Code (NESC). - Grounding loop shall be provided around substation building or any structure with maximum resistance 5 Ohm.
+Grounding loop shall be 500 kcmil copper cable and shall be connected to the building ground grid at two diagonally opposite locations minimum. - Major equipment, such as switchgear, transformers, motor control centers, and control panels shall have integral ground buses connected to the building ground grid at two diagonally opposite locations. - Grounding calculations including step and touch calculation shall be submitted to the Port Authority for approval. - Ground rods shall be copper bonded steel, 3⁄4-inch diameter and 10 ft. long. - Grounding test well shall be provided. - Ground cables shall be soft-drawn copper, class "B" stranding, and connected to the ground rods by exothermic welds only. - All bare ground cables run above grade, regardless of size, shall be installed in rigid galvanized steel conduit in order to protect them from physical damage. - Grounds from separate equipment shall individually terminate on a ground bus.
+They shall not be connected together or daisy chained to the ground bus. - Electrical panelboards, motors, and other equipment shall be grounded utilizing an insulated ground wire connected in accordance with the manufacturer's recommendations. - All conduits shall contain an insulated ground wire bonded to all enclosures and sized in accordance with the requirements from NEC or as shown on contract drawings. - All clamps, connectors, and other hardware used with the grounding system shall be made of copper.